SimonXie2004/SimonXie2004.github.io/source/_posts/VAE.md

 ### Deriving Our Objective

+First, we focus on the decoder.
+We want the model decoded marginal distribution $p_\theta (x)$ as close to real distribution $p(x)$ as possible.
+This is to ensure the normal function of "generating images, xxx..."

 Our objective is to make $p_{\theta}(x)$ close to $p(x)$.
 $$
 p_\theta(x) = \int p(z) p_\theta(x|z)dz = \mathbb{E}_{z}[p_{\theta}(x|z)]